cockroachdb/docs/v22.2/cloud-storage-authentication.md

 - [{{ site.data.products.dedicated }}](#set-up-the-identity-role-for-cockroachdb-dedicated-clusters)
 - [{{ site.data.products.core }}](#set-up-the-identity-role-for-cockroachdb-self-hosted-clusters)

-#### Set up the identity role for CockroachDB dedicated clusters
+#### Set up the identity role for CockroachDB Dedicated clusters

-Each {{ site.data.products.dedicated }} cluster has a pre-configured IAM role for [Amazon EKS](https://aws.amazon.com/eks/) service accounts that act as the cluster's identity.
+Each {{ site.data.products.dedicated }} cluster has a pre-configured IAM role for [Amazon EKS](https://aws.amazon.com/eks/) service accounts that acts as the cluster's identity.
 In addition, the clusters have a unique built-in, functionality IAM role, which you can configure as a trusted identity within the Trust Policy of your cloud IAM roles.
 This allows you to have the built-in IAM role assume another role (or roles as part of a [chain](#amazon-s3-role-chaining)).
+This section will refer to the built-in IAM role as the "identity role".

 The prefixes for the built-in IAM identity roles are as follows: